About Orange Mango Sangria

 - I enjoyed Sangria Recipes by Lisa Shea so much that I also featured another one of her tasty drinks: Blackbeard Berry Sangria.
 It’s not a tropical sangria recipe, but I promise it’s just as tasty.
 Be sure to check it out!

-Delicious mango sangria with sweet red wine infused with mango, orange, lemon, and lime, then spiked with a surprise shot of orange cointreau.
+Delicious orange mango sangria with sweet red wine infused with mango, orange, lemon, and lime, then spiked with a surprise shot of orange cointreau.

 Place cut mango, orange, lemon, and lime in a large pitcher.
 Pour in the lemonade and the Rioja and stir well.